Bracondale School: History

-Dr Francis Darkins Wheeler was the headmaster of Paragon House School, and he brought his boys from that school, taking over Bracondale.
-He was headmaster for 19 years; a street (Wheeler Road) on the Miles Cross Estate is named after him.
+Wheeler had, since 1882, conducted Paragon House School in St Giles’s Road, Norwich, as a day and boarding school preparing boys for University and Civil Service examinations.
+He merged Paragon House with Bracondale, moving his existing scholars to Bracondale’s premises and adopting its name.

+At one time, under J. P. Cadge, the school had been called Hillhouse School, Bracondale.
+In the 1930s it was sometimes known as Bracondale School for Boys.

+F. D. Wheeler was a Cambridge graduate of varied interests.
+He wrote textbooks on entomology (he was President of the Norfolk and Norwich Naturalists’ Society in 1892), had been a partner in a timber business, and while running Paragon House obtained the post-graduate degree of Master of Laws from his old university (by which he was advanced to a doctorate in 1891).
+Wheeler Road on the Mile Cross Estate is named after him.

+He continued as headmaster of Bracondale until 1911 when he was succeeded by F. B. Williams who had been his assistant for twenty years.
 A later headmaster was Frederick E Scott.
 The headmaster until 1985 was Dr. Donald Cole.
 The final headmaster was Denzil Gaudoin (1985-1993).

 The school's aims and objectives were "To produce happy and decent young gentlemen who do their best, and have consideration for the welfare and feelings of others".
 Pupils were known as Bracondolians, and Peppermint Boys, from the colour of their caps.
 The school had its own scout group (33rd Norwich).

 Closure

 The school ran out of money, and closed suddenly in 1993.

 The school building was Grade II listed in 1972.
 The list entry makes it clear that the school building was originally a house.

 The school is now housing, part of a Norwich Housing Society estate built in 1999.
 The school's war memorial remains in the main school building.